rust-bio/rust-htslib/README.md

 ## License

-Licensed under the MIT license http://opensource.org/licenses/MIT.
+Licensed under the MIT license https://opensource.org/licenses/MIT.
 This project may not be copied, modified, or distributed except according to those terms.
+Some test files are taken from https://github.com/samtools/htslib.